-rioritizing non-coding regulatory elements from dataUnlike proteincoding genes and ncRNAs, TF binding motifs are relatively small in size.
+Prioritizing non-coding regulatory elements from structural variant data.
+Unlike protein-coding genes and ncRNAs, TF binding motifs are relatively small in size.
 Thus, we are going to analyze duplications that occur close to these motifs and analyze where these duplications lead to the creation of new motifs or whether they lead to the breakage of an already existing motif.
 In addition, we will also penalize duplications that lead to a change in the distance between the existing binding motifs within functional noncoding regions.
 In the prioritization scheme, we will also penalize newly created motifs if they occur close to an existing TF motif.

 SV can impact TF binding sites by completely or partially deleting the TF binding motifs (motif breakers).
 In addition, duplication events can introduce new motifs into promoters, enhancer and other functionally important genomic elements (motif formers).
 Furthermore, events such as translocations and inversions can change the spacing and orientation of binding motifs within these genomic elements.
 We will first update the TF binding nc elements from the original FunSeq approach.
 Here, we will use the better enhancer definition provided by the Epigenome Roadmap \cite{25693563,25533951,25693566}, and more recently from ENCODE.
-Furthermore, we will develop a new machinelearning framework that utilizes pattern recognition within the signal of various epigenomic features and transcription of enhancer RNA (eRNA) to predict active enhancers across different tissues.
-The patterns within the signal of various epigenomic features are learn using new nextgeneration sequencing massively parallel assays for discovering active regulatory regions in the genome.
+Furthermore, we will develop a new machine-learning framework that utilizes pattern recognition within the signal of various epigenomic features and transcription of enhancer RNA (eRNA) to predict active enhancers across different tissues.
+The patterns within the signal of various epigenomic features are learned using new next-generation sequencing massively parallel assays for discovering active regulatory regions in the genome.
 For impactful events at TF binding sites, we will use motif breakers and formers to identify SV events that are more likely to have deleterious consequences \cite{23512712, 24092746, 21596777, 23348503, 23348506, 23530248, 23887589}.

-Further variant prioritization based on networks, tissue specificity, and allelic activityAfter performing annotation-based assessment of identified SVs, the following functional features will be used for their further prioritization.
+Further variant prioritization based on networks, tissue specificity, and allelic activity.
+After performing annotation-based assessment of identified SVs, the following functional features will be used for their further prioritization.

-) Network connectivity.
+i) Network connectivity.
 We will examine the network topological properties of the genomic elements affected by identified SVs.
-Variants disrupting regulatory elements with high connectivitynetwork hubs and bottleneckswill be upweighted based on their scaled centrality scores.
+Variants disrupting regulatory elements with high connectivity—network hubs and bottlenecks—will be upweighted based on their scaled centrality scores.

-) Ubiquitous specificity.
+ii) Ubiquitous specificity.
 We will evaluate the impact of SVs in the epigenetic context in order to identify tissue-specific phenotypic effects that are strongly influenced by SVs.
 The epigenetic context will be utilized to prioritize SVs: we will build tissue-specific networks and prioritize SVs impacting ubiquitous regulatory elements – protein-coding genes, ncRNAs, and TF binding sites active in multiple tissues.

-) Allelic activity.
-We will generate a set of allelic elementsgenomic regions featuring allele-specific behaviorby identifying allelic variants from hundreds of individuals amassed from 1000GP.\cite{23128226} Matching ChIP-seq and RNA-seq data (gEUVADIS\cite{24037378} and ENCODE\cite{22955616}) will be mapped to personal genomes constructed for each individual using their genomic sequence variants to identify variants associated with allele-specific binding and expression events, respectively.
-These personal allelic variants (rare and common) will be aggregated into a reference set of genomic elements displaying allele-specific behavior and each element will be assigned an allelicity score based on enrichment of allelic variants both within the element and across individuals (with allelic variants in a consistent allelic direction).
+iii) Allelic activity.
+We will generate a set of “allelic elements”—genomic regions featuring allele-specific behavior—by identifying allelic variants from hundreds of individuals amassed from 1000GP.\cite{23128226} Matching ChIP-seq and RNA-seq data (gEUVADIS\cite{24037378} and ENCODE\cite{22955616}) will be mapped to personal genomes constructed for each individual using their genomic sequence variants to identify variants associated with allele-specific binding and expression events, respectively.
+These personal allelic variants (rare and common) will be aggregated into a reference set of genomic elements displaying allele-specific behavior and each element will be assigned an “allelicity” score based on enrichment of allelic variants both within the element and across individuals (with allelic variants in a consistent allelic direction).
 We will then develop a prioritization scheme for SVs overlapping these allelic elements.